ministryofjustice/send-legal-mail-to-prisons-api/README.md

 The endpoint is protected from being called externally, so it is not possible to call the endpoint directly.
 Only the Cronjob can call the endpoint.

-So to manually trigger the refesh, we just trigger the Cronjob
+So to manually trigger the refresh, we just trigger the Cronjob

 #### Prerequisites